 The backbore describes the taper or rate of change inside the mouthpiece stem following the throat as it opens into the mouthpipe.
 As an extension of the instrument’s mouthpipe, the backbore shape plays a significant role in sound color, tone quality, intonation and resistance.
 A tighter tapered backbore offers more brilliance and control while providing more resistance.
 This generally will assist a player in the upper register.
 If the backbore is too small, the resulting sound is “stuffy” and lacking resonance.
 A large backbore offers a darker, thicker sound with more depth and volume but with less resistance.
 If there is not sufficient backbore resistance, the resulting sound is harder to control and intonation is less stable with the upper register being slighter sharper.

-Schilke mouthpieces all come with standard backbores (“c”), which permit the maximum in tone and range.
-Other backbores are available (letters a, b, d, e) which may suit a particular need depending on the type of sound required.
+Most Schilke mouthpieces come with standard backbores (“c”), which permit the maximum in tone and range.
+Other backbores are available (a, b, d, x, z) which may suit a particular need depending on the type of sound required.